aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/README.md

 ## Prerequisites

 ### AMI preparation
--this system's VR module part, we have prepare a default VR module with a few digital human 3D module samples, we will update the AMI name in different region in deployment guide
+-fpr this system's VR module part, we have prepared a default VR module with a few digital human 3D module samples, we will update the AMI name in different region in deployment guide

 ### AWS account requirements